rcxwhiz/tree-263-grader/README.txt

 - The package being used for excel files only supports .xlsx files (not .xls etc.)
 - There are some people putting fancy symbols in their code but the source code and outputs are stored in python strings which use utf-8 encoding so they will give a decode error.
-- You cannot see graphs made in excel and you cannot see graphs generated on the fly in python
+- You cannot see graphs made in excel and you cannot see unsaved graphs from python

 Packages Required:
 - PyQt5